 Is there help for students who need extra support?

 We do have Educational Assistants to help students who are in need of extra support.
-Unfortunately, our program is currently not designed to accomodate students with special needs or exceptional learning challenges.
+Unfortunately, our program is currently not designed to accomodate students with special needs or learning challenges.